 Photo Credit: @vintagevibes._.90s

 In another time this wrap may have been synonymous with Hulk Hogan, the forehead heavy wrap is now more linked to country girl style.
 When you pair it with a boho dress and low boots you can also bring back to life that look that celebrates 70’s festival style.
+There are so many ways to style a bandana, besides in your hair, so go wild with it.

 Learn How To Do It: Celebrate the noughties with this step by step vid